hindu-comm/mail_stream_advaita-l/2016/05/Shankara_and_DrishTi/199__shrImallalitAlAlitaH.md

-I'm amazed that someone is just throwing some words from scriptures here which is not related to the post quoted.​
+I'm amazed that someone is just throwing some words from scriptures here which is not related to the post quoted.